Dodger Savage: Storylines

+In early 2025 Dodger returns to the village as an undercover police detective, using his handyman skills as a ruse.
+His mission is to bring down a drug and prostitute trafficking gang who coincidentally are targeting Frankie and Dillon.
+Eventually he realises that Rex and Grace are involved and are in cahoots with DI Banks and ultimately the gang are brought down.

+Sienna and Liberty reconnect with their brother and he is stunned to find out Jeremy is his dad instead of Patrick, and also that he is a grandfather to 7 year old Tori via his incestuous daughter Nico.

+In October 2025 Dodger features majorly in the first Later episode for 5 years.
+Friend and colleague Donnie messages him to help get out a gang ambush.
+Dodger though is outwitted by the two gang members Sully and Griff.
+Donnie and Dodger are both tied up.
+To intimidate the two detectives Sully beats up Donnie, and Griff holding Dodger at gunpoint, marches him into a bedroom where he beats him severely and then rapes him.

 Reception

 For his role of Dodger Mac won "Sexiest Male" at the 2011 Inside Soap Awards.
 He was later nominated in the category of "Best Newcomer" at the 2012 National Television Awards.
 At the 2012 British Soap Awards Mac was nominated for "Sexiest Male".
 He has since been nominated for "Sexiest Male" at the 2012 Inside Soap Awards.
 For his portrayal Mac accumulated an online fanbase, which Mac felt was due to his character's "bad boy status".
 Colleague Joe Tracini, who plays Dennis, opined that Mac is "bloody brilliant" in his performance as Dodger.
 In April 2013, Kate White of Inside Soap questioned why Dodger and Will pursued Texas, because White felt Texas lacked personality, "Why on earth are Will and Dodger both so obsessed with Texas?
 The village fountain has more personality than her - and is only slightly less wet."

 During his tenure, Dodger's appearance has been commented on by several media sources.
 Writing for All About Soap Laura Morgan said Dodger "is the true definition of a sexy soap stud" and said the magazine "love him" already.
 Nick Levine writing for Digital Spy's gay men's blog "Gay Spy" felt Dodger's entrance into the serial in which he strips off was the way "to make an entrance!"
 He went on to post images of Dodger's entrance branding it "Danny Mac's torsotastic debut".
 Sophie Wilson of Heat also commented on Dodger's appearance, saying the character's part in a trailer for the serial is to stroll around and look "F-I-T as always".
-In his weekly Soap column Anthony D. Langford of AfterElton said he was unsure why Amy had sex with Dodger "other than he’s amazingly hot.
+In his weekly Soap column Anthony D. Langford of AfterElton said he was unsure why Amy had sex with Dodger "other than he's amazingly hot.
 Which might be reason enough".